Chasing a 40‑Minute 10K: An 8‑Week Journey from Dream to Finish Line

 FAQ

-Q: I’m dealing with mild shin pain—should I keep running?
-A: Reduce impact by swapping the next hard session for cross‑training and add extra stretching/foam‑rolling.
-If pain persists > 2 days, seek professional advice.
+Q: I’m dealing with mild shin pain, should I keep running?
+A: Swap the next hard workout for cross-training and start foam-rolling.
+If pain lingers past two days, see a sports doctor.

-Q: I have only 5 days to train each week—can I still follow the plan?
-A: Combine the two easy days into one slightly longer easy run, and keep the rest days as listed.
-The key is preserving the hard session (tempo/interval) and the long run.
+Q: I only have 5 days a week to train.
+Can I still follow this?
+A: Merge the two easy days into one slightly longer easy run and keep the rest days.
+Don’t drop the hard workout or the long run.

 Collection - 8‑Week 40‑Minute 10K Mini‑Program (Weeks 1‑4)